jfjensen/CarND-Vehicle-Detection/writeup_jfj_1.md

 The method used to process the videoframes is `process_2()` and is part of the `VehicleDetection` class.
 This method is actually a wrapper for the method called `process_image_2()` in which the actual implementation resides.
 It can be found in the lines #76 to #108 in the file `vehicle_detection.py`.

-I recorded the positions of positive detections using the `slide_window()` and `search_windows()`functions in each frame of the video.
-From the positive detections I created a heatmap.
-This heatmap is appended to a list which contains some of previous heatmaps.
-In total this list is to contain the last 25 heatmaps - the current one included.
+I recorded the positions of positive detections using the `slide_window()` and `search_windows()` functions in each frame of the video.
+From the positive detections I created a heat map.
+This heat map is appended to a list which contains some of previous heat maps.
+In total this list is to contain the last 25 heat maps - the current one included.

-A sum of the last 25 heatmaps then thresholded at 15.
-The result is a new heatmap on which  I then use `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+The sum of the last 25 heat maps is then thresholded at value 15.
+The result is a new heat map on which  I then use `scipy.ndimage.measurements.label()` to identify individual blobs in the heat map.
 I then assume each blob corresponds to a vehicle.
 I construct bounding boxes to cover the area of each blob detected.

-Here are example results showing the final bounding boxes and the heatmaps from three frames of video:
+Here are example results showing the final bounding boxes and the heat maps from three test frames from the video (do note that in this test case no heat maps are summed and the threshold is at value 1):

 ![alt text][image5a]